enkidevs/curriculum/r/r-core/variables-and-data-types/printing-and-storing-variables-in-r.md

 ```

 You can also use the `=` operator to store a value in a variable, but it is generally recommended to use `<-` as it is more readable and less prone to errors.

-> 💬 Why are you interested in **R**?
->
-> Leave a comment or view some of the other comments for inspiration before moving on.

 ---
 ## Practice